dvidotti/react-auth-protectedRoute/README.md

 ### Purpose

-React-Auth-ProtectedRoute has been designed make the beggining of the development process easier and faster.
+React-Auth-ProtectedRoute has been designed to make the beggining of the development process easier and faster.

 ## Contributing